Musophobia (How to Overcome Your Fear of Mice and Rats)

 The best way to do this isn’t at home, but rather a controlled environment such as a pet store.
 Take some time to watch them eat, sleep, and play.

-When you’re ready, ask one of the employees to home the mouse or (if you’re really feeling brave) let you hold it.
+When you’re ready, ask one of the employees to hold the mouse.
+If the extent of fear is minor after this, ask them to let you hold it.
 Explaining ahead of time that you have musophobia means they can be ready to take the mouse if you start having a panic or anxiety attack.

 Step #3 – In My Heart, Not My Home